lcpz/awesome-copycats/README.rst

 Every theme has a colorscheme_.

-Blackburn and Dremora use Icons_, be sure to have bitmaps enabled if running under Debian_ or Ubuntu_.
+Blackburn and Dremora use Icons_: be sure to have bitmaps enabled if running under Debian_ or Ubuntu_.

-Freedesktop uses ``/etc/mime.types``, so be sure to have mime-types support installed.
+Freedesktop uses ``/etc/mime.types``, so be sure to have MIME support installed.

 Eminent, freedesktop and scratchdrop are third-party softwares: **rely on their creators if they cause you issues**.